machard/ledger-web/README.md

 # Ledger Web

-Open Web OS for the whole web3/defi on any chain leveraging the ledger devices
+Open community platform for web3/defi apps on any chain leveraging the ledger devices on the web

 ## App examples